ncryptf/ncryptf-php/README.md

 HMAC+HKDF Authentication is an Authentication method that allows ensures the request is not tampered with in transit.
 This provides resiliance not only against network layer manipulation, but also man-in-the-middle attacks.

 At a high level, an HMAC signature is created based upon the raw request body, the HTTP method, the URI (with query parameters, if present), and the current date.
-In addition to ensuring the request cannot be manipulated in transit, it also ensures that the reqest is timeboxed, effectively preventing replay attacks.
+In addition to ensuring the request cannot be manipulated in transit, it also ensures that the request is timeboxed, effectively preventing replay attacks.

 This library is made available through composer: